Vaccines PREVENT infections

 - Next - The body makes antibodies against the weakened or dead germs in the vaccine.

-- Then - These antibodies can fight the real disease germs - which can be lurking all around - if they invade the child's body.
-The antibodies will know how to destroy them and the child will not become ill.
+- Then - These antibodies can fight the real disease germs - which can be lurking all around - if they invade the individual’s body.
+The antibodies will know how to destroy them and the individual will not become ill.
 Most vaccines don't cause the diseases that are usually caused by viruses and bacteria.

-- Finally - Protective antibodies stay on guard in the child’s body to safeguard it from the real disease germs.
+- Finally - Protective antibodies stay on guard in the individual’s body to safeguard it from the real disease germs.

 After exposure to a live, weakened, or dead germ, the antibodies or memory cells fight infectious diseases and usually stay in a person's immune system for a lifetime.
 This protects a person from getting sick again.
 This protection is called immunity.